Exploring a region of flavour

 In the coming days we make excursions to several wineries within a short drive of Logrono including Marques de Vargas, Campo Viejo and the architecturally stunning Marques de Riscal in the walled medieval town of Elciego.
 A mix of innovation and tradition, the oldest winery in La Rioja was redesigned by Frank Gehry (the architect of the Guggenheim Museum in Bilbao) a few years ago, and its futuristic design wouldn’t look out of place in outer space.
 The bodega specialises in full-bodied reds produced from old vines, and it’s worth taking the tour of the old underground facility and to witness the hotel close up.
 There is also a Michelin-star restaurant on site.

 Well worth a visit or stay is Finca de los Arandinos, a unique designer project combining a cutting-edge hotel with spa alongside a restaurant and winery.
-This inspiring place designed by David Delfin sits on top of a small hill in the foothills of the Sierra de Moncalvillo, surrounded by vineyards, olive trees and mountains.
+This inspiring place designed by David Delfin sits on top of a small hill in the foothills of the Sierra de Moncalvillo.
 The winery forms an integral part of the complex and visits to the on-site bodega ends with a tasting of finca’s portfolio of wines.
 Equally good is the Tierra Restaurant (recommended by the Michelin Guide) serving delicious locally-sourced cuisine alongside local wines.

 Underneath the streets of Logrono are several fascinating underground wine cellars called calados, an excellent example being St Gregory’s Cellar (Calle Ruavieja 29), an amazing 30m-long cellar built with blocks of stone in the 16th century.
 Not to be missed is the superb Vivanco Museum of Wine Culture in Briones — a winery combined with a massive educational centre devoted to the relationship between man and wine over 8000 years of history.
 This world-class museum deserves a full day to fully appreciate the multitude of wine artefacts, art works, displays, plus a gift shop and wine tasting corner, set out over 4000sqm and six rooms.